Mary Coughlan (politician): Loss of seat

 At the 2011 general election, Coughlan lost her seat to Independent candidate Thomas Pringle.
 Her first preference vote more than halved from 26.5% in 2007 to just over 11%.
 Her running mate Brian Ó Domhnaill also failed to be elected, leaving Donegal South-West without a Fianna Fáil TD for the first time in its history.
 The loss of her seat was considered the most high-profile casualty of the Fianna Fáil meltdown.
 The Guardian newspaper described it as "Ireland's Portillo moment".
 Coughlan received a lump sum of €237,000, and an annual pension of €140,000.
+In 2022, Coughlan stepped back into public life when she was appointed Chair of the National Conference on Women in Farming by her successor as Donegal Fianna Fáil TD, the Minister for Agriculture, Charlie McConalogue.

 Views on LGBT rights

-During her time as Minister for Social and Family Affairs, Coughlan became involved in a number of LGBT rights controversies.
+During her time as Minister for Social and Family Affairs, Coughlan became involved in several LGBT rights controversies.
 In March 2004, she introduced the Social Welfare Amendment Act 2004 in response to a case involving same-sex partner benefits.
 Under the Equal Status Act 2000, a gay pensioner successfully petitioned the Equality Authority to allow his male partner to travel as his 'spouse' using the pensioner's travel pass.
 The legislation which Coughlan subsequently produced limited the meaning of the word 'spouse' to include only married couples; this was regarded by the Opposition parties and LGBT rights campaigners as discriminatory towards same-sex couples as there had been no legal recognition of same-sex unions in the Republic of Ireland at the time.
 Two months later, Coughlan caused comment at a European Union conference on family and social policy by stating that Ireland would never be ready for same-sex marriage or gay adoption.

 During her time in Social and Family Affairs, Coughlan produced a report discussing new definitions of 'the family' which recommended a more progressive approach to the matter.
 This influenced the government's 2008 civil union legislation.

 Personal life

-Mary Coughlan was married to David Charlton, a Garda who lost a leg in a serious car accident a few years after they were married, from 1991 until his death from cancer on 2 September 2012.
-They were married when Coughlan was aged 26, two years after they met, David was working as a Garda on duty at Leinster House at the time.
-They have two children, one son and one daughter.
+Coughlan is a fluent Irish speaker.

+In 1991 Coughlan married David Charlton, a Garda Síochána officer who was working at Leinster House.
+Several years after their marriage, Charlton was seriously injured in a car accident, losing his leg.
+The couple have two children - a son and a daughter.
 They lived at Frosses, a village just west of Donegal town.
+Charlton died from cancer on 2 September 2012.

-Coughlan is a fluent Irish speaker.
-She has served as secretary of the St Naul's GAA club.
+Coughlan served as secretary of the St Naul's GAA club.